 A relatively new name on the heavy metal genre, Rusty Cooley has managed to outclass his contemporaries through his highly refined, self-improvised and incredible shredding technique.
-Rusty is characterized as the fastest guitarist of the world, for his exceptionally fast 17 nps alternate picks.
+Rusty is characterized as the fastest guitarist of the world, for his exceptionally fast 17 NPS alternate picks.
 His playing speed is the prime identity of his technique and over time, he has infused some considerable variation in his tones.

 John Petrucci is a distinguished name in the metal genre and is acclaimed for his finesse over high-speed alternate picking.
 He has redefined the use of seven stringed guitars by using the additional string for dense and speedy riffs to extend the range.
 Petrucci also experiments on his tines by fusing a variety of skills such as blending metal shreds with soft solos.

 Alex Skolnick is acclaimed for the extensive variety and diversity of his techniques.
-From walloping thrash, rock-jazz blend, to audacious progressive metal, Alex Skolnick is an axeman when it comes to the intricacies, density and nuances of the tones.
+From walloping thrash, rock-jazz blend, to audacious progressive metal, Alex Skolnick is an axeman when it comes to the intricacies, density, and nuances of the tones.
 He has been declared as one of the greatest guitarists of all times on popular vote.

 Primarily known for his association with Angra and Megadeth, Kiko’s figures magically pull off a variety of techniques with utmost perfection and accuracy.
 His improvised styles of full sweep arpeggios, double-handed taps, blending staccato and legato, run on phrasing, and alternate picks are rendered as his best contributions to metal playing techniques.

 Richie Faulkner, the lead guitarist for Judas Priest, has contributed his skills for a number of releases from the band.
-Richie Faulkner is characterized for his fine, nuanced and excessive riggings and has made a significant mark in the music sphere in a short span of time.
+Richie Faulkner is characterized by his fine, nuanced and excessive riggings and has made a significant mark in the music sphere in a short span of time.

-Paul Gilbert is the cofounder of Mr. Big.
+Paul Gilbert is the co-founder of Mr. Big.
 Paul Gilbert and has been ranked as one of the ‘Top 10 Greatest Shredders of all Times’.
 Paul enjoys an unrivaled supremacy when it comes to fast and furious picking.
 An axeman at staccato and a master at incorporating fats picking with legato, Paul’s signature playing style is intuitive and his tones flow out of the chord naturally.

-Primarily known for his association as the lead guitarist for Nevermore and later with Arch Enemy, Jeff Loomis is considered as the unrivalled wizard of shredding techniques.
+Primarily known for his association as the lead guitarist for Nevermore and later with Arch Enemy, Jeff Loomis is considered as the unrivaled wizard of shredding techniques.
 Jeff has aced a variety of playing techniques such as alternate picking, riffs, shreds and pulls.
 His signature shredding, in particular, is considered as an emblem of seer brilliance and aesthetic finesse.